John-McPherson/Full-Stack-Tool-Kit-Portfolio-Project/README.md

 ### Fonts
 * [Adobe fonts](https://fonts.adobe.com) - I used [Forma DJR](https://fonts.adobe.com/fonts/forma-djr-text) and [Corporate A](https://fonts.adobe.com/fonts/corporate-a) font families from adobe fonts.
 They were licensed as part of my adobe creative cloud subscription.
 * [Font Awesome](https://fontawesome.com/) - all icons were taken from Fontawesome.

+## Deployment

+The app is deplpoyed via [Heroku](https://www.heroku.com/).
+If you have cloned the repo follow the steps below to deploy your own version.

+1. Go to the [Heroku website](https://heroku.com/) and log in to your account.
+If you have not made one yet first create an account.

+2. On the home page click the new button and then click create new app.

+3. On the next page enter a name for the app.
+This has to be unnique.
+You cannot use the same name as I have.
+Then enter your location before clicking create app.

+4. Click on the resources tab and then add-ons.
+Use the search bar to locate Heroku Postgres database and add it to the application.

+5. Go to the setting tab and click reveal config vars.
+Copy the URL value for the DATABASE_URL.

+6. In your IDE create a env.py file on the top level directory.
+In this file import os and set the following enviroment variables os.environ["DATABASE_URL"] and os.environ["SECRET_KEY"].
+Paste your DATABASE_URL from Heroku into the database url and create a random secret key for the other vairable.

+7. Go back to the settings tab in Heroku and add the secret key to the Config Vars using SECRET_KEY as the vairable name.

+8. Click on the Deploy tab on Heroku and scroll down to the deployment method.
+Select Github.
+Locatate the mixr cocktail app directory and link it to the heroku.

+9. Select main branch in the manual deployment section and click deploy branch.

 ## **Credits**